Nickatak/ChamberNetwork/README.md

     - Breakdown of responsibilities:
     	- GB:
     		- Responsible for appearance of all pages (html and css)
-    		- Responsible to rendering all pages (setting up urls and views to render pages)
+    		- Responsible to rendering all pages (setting up urls and views to render pages) (will wait until NT has 		sketched in URL)
     		- Responsible for navigating within site (intra-site links)
     	- NT:
     		- Responsible for all back-end functions and comm with database